metaneutrons/snapdog2/docs/blueprint/22-dry-transformation-architecture.md

 ## 24.12.
 Conclusion

 The DRY transformation architecture represents a significant advancement in code quality, maintainability, and developer experience.
-By eliminating hardcoded strings and implementing type-safe attribute systems, SnapDog2 achieves enterprise-grade architecture standards with perfect build quality and complete test coverage.
+By eliminating hardcoded strings and implementing type-safe attribute systems, SnapDog2 achieves architecture standards with perfect build quality and complete test coverage.

 This architecture serves as a foundation for future development, ensuring consistency, safety, and maintainability across all system components while providing excellent developer experience through IntelliSense support and compile-time validation.